-A Security Token Offering (STO) is backed by tokens that represented investment contracts into an underlying investment asset, such as stocks, bonds, funds, and real estate investment trusts.
+The Security Token Offering (STO) is backed by tokens that represent investment contracts into underlying investment assets, such as stocks, bonds, funds, and real estate investment trusts.

 While ICOs and STOs are still in use, although ICOs have lost their initial appeal to investors, we have recently seen the emergence of a new concept, mainly unique to the crypto space: Initial Exchange Offering (IEO).

-One of the first successful IEO ever experienced was conducted by Binance, that describes IEOs as follows:
+One of the first successful IEOs ever experienced was conducted by Binance, which describes IEOs as follows: